Hoverbear/old-raft-rs/README.md

 ## Compiling ##

-> For Linux or Mac, with root!
-Windows users are, unfortunately, on their own.
+> For Linux, BSD, or Mac.
+Windows is not supported at this time.

 You will need the [Rust](http://rust-lang.org/) compiler: